Life after public speaking anxiety:

 The focus of an anxious mind

 There’s a presentation, (speech, meeting, or other speaking event of your own terror), on it’s way and nothing can stop it.
 You’ve semi-seriously thought about being ill on the day or calling in other members of your team because ‘it’d be good experience for them’.
 But deep down, you know it’s going to fall on your shoulders.
 You’ll have to stand up and talk.
-No matter how much you tell yourself it’ll be OK and it’ll go well, no matter much you reassure yourself that you’re up to it, there’s a part of you that’s scared whitless (I’ve left the mis-spelling deliberatley.
-Does your spell-check remove the ‘h’ or swap the ‘w’ for an ‘s’?).
+No matter how much you tell yourself it’ll be OK and it’ll go well, no matter much you reassure yourself that you’re up to it, there’s a part of you that’s scared whitless (I’ve left the mis-spelling deliberately so spell-check can have some fun).

 Anyway, there’s a more ancient part of your brain, (often referred to as your reptilian brain), that’s highly tuned to spot danger and throw powerful avoidance strategies at you to keep you alive.
 The problem comes when the ‘danger’ is something like public speaking.
 Your mind reacts as if it’s a physical threat that could kill you.
 (To be fair, several studies have found that people fear public speaking more than they fear death, so your reptilian brain’s working overtime on this one).